 Zeruna's eyes marvel at the enormous metropolis in front of her.
 The walls of the city looked a lot smaller from far away, they had to be at least twenty metres tall.
 They were beautiful too: flawless stone bricks fitted together, tall merlons, and decorative banners.
 This only confirmed the fact that this is a fantasy world.

-She begins to scan the crowds of people when she notices a tall and muscular man with short brown hair and heavy armour.
-Zeruna begins to approach the man who turns his attention to the masked person moving in on him.
+Zeruna scans the crowds of people as she walks by until she encounters a hulk a man who rivals herself in height.
+He has short brown hair and thick armour strapped on his body.
+She begins to approach the man who turns his attention to the approaching masked person.

 "Appraisal," mutters Zeruna quietly.